GET TAX RELIEF NOW!

 Who This Checklist Is (and Is Not) For

-• The IRS sent you Letter 3572, Letter 3573, or a similar notice requesting an office audit
+● The IRS sent you Letter 3572, Letter 3573, or a similar notice requesting that you attend an office audit appointment.

-• You received an IRS notice naming a particular location of office and an appointment
+● You received an IRS notice that identifies a specific IRS office location and provides a scheduled appointment date.

-• You need to understand what documents to bring or how to prepare for an in-person IRS
+● You need guidance on what documents to bring or how to prepare for an in-person meeting with an IRS examiner.

-• You are in collection or enforcement proceedings (levy, wage garnishment, or liens)
+● You are currently involved in collection or enforcement proceedings, such as a levy, wage garnishment, or federal tax lien action.

-• Your audit is being conducted entirely by mail, with no office meeting scheduled
+● Your audit is being conducted entirely by mail, and no in-person office meeting is scheduled.

-• You are dealing with a criminal tax investigation
+● You are dealing with a criminal tax investigation rather than a civil audit.

-• Your issue involves only state or local tax matters
+● Your issue involves only state or local tax matters and does not relate to a federal IRS office audit.

 The Step-by-Step Checklist